ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application would like the Connection to send keep-alive packets or not.
-Note that if a Connection determines that keep-alive packets are being sent, the application should itself avoid generating additional keep alive messages.
+Note that if a Connection determines that keep-alive packets are being sent, the application should itself avoid generating additional keep-alive messages.
 Note that when supported, the system will use the default period for generation of the keep alive-packets.
 (See also {{keep-alive-timeout}}).